differential-machine-learning/appendices/readMe.md

 ***Automatic Adjoint Differentiation (AAD)***

-Everything in the paper and its complements relies on *differential labels*, the gradients of training labels to training inputs, fed to the machine learning model in an augmented dataset.
+Everything in the Risk paper and its complements relies on *differential labels*, the gradients of training labels to training inputs, fed to the machine learning model in an augmented dataset.
 We have seen that training on differentials offers a massive performance improvement, but, of course, the differential labels must be produced first.

 In particularly simple textbook context, like a European call in Black & Scholes or a basket option in multi-dimensional Bachelier, differential labels are easily computed in explicit form.
 In low dimension, they could be computed by finite differences.
 In a general case with an arbitrary schedule of complex cash-flows simulated in an arbitrarily sophisticated model, closed form differentials are not available and finite differences are far too slow.
 In dimension 100, every training example must be computed 101 times to estimate differentials by finite differences.
 In addition, differentials approximated by finite differences may not be accurate enough for the purpose of training: we don't want the optimizer chasing imprecise differentials.